 If you've ever been watching a movie when a sudden plot twist left you feeling you're watching an entirely different film, you may have been the victim of a movie that totally changed genre.
 While there are many movies that took hard left turns, most of the movies that have totally different second halves use the twist for a good reason.

-When The Sound of Music switches from feel-good musical to escaping-from-Nazis-suspense, the audience roots for the protagonists since we've developed a relationship with them.
-And when Titanic shifts from love story to life-or-death action film, the romance between Jack and Rose has been set up enough that viewers aren't sunk along with the ship.
+When The Sound of Music switches from feel-good musical to escaping-from-evil-suspense, the audience roots for the protagonists since we've developed a relationship with them.
+And when Titanic shifts from love story to action film, the romance between Jack and Rose has been set up enough that viewers aren't sunk along with the ship.

 But not all movies are able to shift tone or genre so easily and many movies that shifted tones partway through lost their audience's attention as well as any understanding of the film's story.
 So, what makes some movies that made dramatic tonal changes work and others not?
 It depends how the first part of the movie is set up, as well as how different the two halves of the film really are.
-Here are the best examples of schizophrenic films that left viewers with whiplash after a dramatic story shift.
+Here are the best examples of films that left viewers spinning after a dramatic story shift.

 - 15,177 VOTES

 Telly (Julianne Moore) believes her son passed in a plane crash, but both her husband and psychiatrist insist the child never existed.
 Joining forces with the person she believes to be the parent of her child's friend, they are chased by the National Security Agency.
 Then, suddenly, aliens enter the picture and the psychological-drama that had been unfolding dissolves into a science fiction mystery.

 Fans of movies with solid plot lines might argue that bringing alien beings into the film was lazy writing on the part of the filmmakers.
 The genre shift found in The Forgotten turns an interesting and plausible story into an absurd fantasy.
 It may even have been better if the reveal was that it had all been a dream.Buy at Amazon